 While in the checkpoint line, finish your beverage.
 Consider bringing the empty bottle through the checkpoint to fill at a water fountain or water filling station on the secure side of the terminal.
 Doing so will save you a few dollars on bottled water once you head toward your departure gate.

-While you are in line, please prepare to remove your large personal electronic devices from your carry-on bags.
-All personal electronic devices larger than your cell phone are to be placed in a checkpoint bin with nothing above it or below it so that TSA can get a clear X-ray image of these items (i.e.: laptops, tablets, e-readers, cameras).
+Remember, there is a new security checkpoint protocol that is in place.
+It requires that you remove all personal electronic devices larger than your cell phone to be placed in a checkpoint bin with nothing above it or below it so that TSA can get a clear X-ray image of these items (i.e.: laptops, tablets, e-readers, cameras).
+So while you are in line, please prepare to remove your large personal electronic devices from your carry-on bags.

 TSA Tip #3: If you are traveling with gifts, please don’t wrap them with wrapping paper and tape.